 Arbitration

 Fraser regularly appears in domestic and international arbitrations, under a variety of different arbitration regimes.
-His cases involve Commercial and Company cases, and he is recommended in the legal directories as a leading junior in both those fields (see sections above).
+His cases involve Commercial and Company cases, and he is recommended in the legal directories as a leading silk in both those fields (see sections above).

 Cases